Applies to: Exchange Server 2007 SP1, Exchange Server 2007 Topic Last Modified: 2008-03-24

 Mailbox databases from previous versions of Microsoft Exchange cannot be moved to a mailbox server running Exchange 2007.
 Database portability is for Exchange 2007 mailbox databases only.

-Using database portability, you can move a mailbox database from a server running the release to manufacturing (RTM) version of Exchange Server 2007 to a server running Exchange Server 2007 Service Pack 1 (SP1); however, you cannot use database portability (or any other means) to move a database from Exchange 2007 SP1 to Exchange 2007 RTM.
-Table 1 illustrates the supported uses of database portability.
+By using database portability, you can move a mailbox database from one server to another as long as either the service pack level is the same or the destination server is running a later service pack version.
+For example, you can use database portability to move a mailbox database from a server that is running the release to manufacturing (RTM) version of Exchange Server 2007 to a server that is running Exchange Server 2007 Service Pack 1 (SP1).
+However, you cannot use database portability (or any other means) to move a database from Exchange 2007 SP1 to Exchange 2007 RTM.
+For more information, see Exchange Server Supportability Matrix.

 As with previous versions of Microsoft Exchange, an upgrade of the operating system for an Exchange server results in the updating of the value for OS Version in the database header.
 This update triggers the rebuilding of internal database indexes.
 When using database portability to move a database from a Mailbox server running Windows Server 2003 to a Mailbox server running Windows Server 2008, the Extensible Storage Engine (ESE) detects the operating system upgrade and takes the following actions: